-The 113-year-old former Schlitz Brewery Tied House on the East Side would be designated an official Chicago landmark under a Commission of Chicago Landmarks recommendation submitted to City Council today.
+The 113-year-old former Schlitz brewery-tied house on the East Side was designated an official Chicago landmark by City Council today.

-Designed by architect Charles Thisslew, the tied house exemplifies aspects of Queen Anne and Tudor Revival styles including dark face brick, limestone accents, metal cornice work, simple parapet wall at the upper cornice façade, course brick and flagstone masonry, and a terra cotta Schlitz globe insignia in its façade.
+Designed by architect Charles Thisslew, the two-story structure is characterized by face brick, limestone accents, a metal cornice, flagstone masonry and a terra cotta Schlitz globe insignia in its facade.

 # # #